Prabhuomkar9/word-dictionary-trie/README.md

+### Note: This was mini project for Data Structures and Algorithm Course - NMAMIT

 # Word Dictionary using Trie data structure

 Using a Trie data structure for storing a word dictionary has several advantages over using a direct dictionary (hashmap) where words are mapped to their meanings: